Important

 Before we start the flexible sigmoidoscopy test, we will talk to you about it and explain how we can give you pain relief medicine.

-You can ask us questions about the test procedure.
+You can ask us questions about what happens during the test.

-After you have been to the toilet, the nurse will take you to the procedure room.
+After you have been to the toilet, the nurse will take you to the test room.

 For this test, we use something called a scope.
 This is a bendy tube with a tiny camera on the end.